DavidVegaC/Challenge-Yape/README.md

     - [Room](https://developer.android.com/topic/libraries/architecture/room) - Used to create room db and store the data.
     - [Navigation](https://developer.android.com/guide/navigation/navigation-getting-started) - Used to navigate between fragments
     - [Data Binding](https://developer.android.com/topic/libraries/data-binding) - Used to bind UI components in your XML layouts.
+    - [Compose](https://developer.android.com/jetpack/compose) - Used to build user interfaces in a declarative way.
 - [Material-Components](https://github.com/material-components/material-components-android) - Material design components like ripple animation, cardView.
 - [Retrofit](https://github.com/square/retrofit) - Used for REST api communication.
 - [OkHttp](http://square.github.io/okhttp/) - HTTP client that's efficient by default: HTTP/2 support allows all requests to the same host to share a socket